91 Comments

 How did the administration verify these were all Venezuelan gang members?
 Did they come from an American prison where they had been convicted?
 And isn’t the premise behind deportation that they get sent back to their home country?
 El Salvador is not Venezuela.
 This is slave trade.

-Paul Guillaume's avatar
+Paul Kern's avatar

 This is spot on!!
 Thank you, Eva for pointing this out!